Brian S. Stewart

 After experiencing 9/11 as a high school senior, Brian enlisted for active duty in the Army in 2003, and volunteered to serve in the infantry.
 After graduating from Basic Training and Airborne School, he was assigned to the 3rd Infantry Division, and was soon deployed to the Sadr City area of Baghdad in Iraq.
 During a year long deployment in 2005, he conducted over 150 combat patrols in the city.
 For his actions, Brian earned the Combat Infantryman's Badge (CIB), and was twice awarded the Army Commendation Medal before he was honorably discharged in 2006.
 Brian returned to school on the GI Bill and earned both his bachelor's and law degrees from the Ohio State University.

 From 2011 through 2013, Brian practiced with the Columbus law firm of Carlile Patchen & Murphy LLP as a member of the Litigation and Business practice groups.
 Brian is admitted to practice before the U.S. District Courts in Ohio, the Sixth Circuit U.S. Court of Appeals, the U.S. Tax Court, and has also represented clients before the U.S. Trademark Trial and Appeal Board (TTAB), and in local courts all across the State of Ohio.
-As a partner with Farthing & Stewart LLP, Brian focuses his practice in the areas of civil litigation, business and corporate transactions, real estate, and estate planning.
+As a partner with Farthing & Stewart LLP since 2014, Brian focuses his practice in the areas of civil litigation, business and corporate transactions, real estate, and estate planning.
 In this role, he has represented a wide variety of business and individual clients, ranging from doctors and dentists, to elected officials, farmers, nurses, landlords, building contractors, and more.